TheGreatSageEqualToHeaven/GrayjayRebuilt.Desktop/README.md

 - Build `Grayjay.Desktop.CEF` with dotnet.
 - Copy `cef` and `wwwroot` from the futo release of `Grayjay.Desktop` to the build directory.
 - You have rebuilt Grayjay.

+  **additional steps for linux and mac**: libsodium.dll is the only shared library provided for `SyncShared`, empty templates for `libsodium.dylib` and `libsodium.so` are in the project that you will need to replace.

+  All compiled executables in this project are from `futo-org`'s github, gitlab or existing compiled executables.

 ### Why?